Indicud: Critical reception

-Indicud received mixed reviews from critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 58, based on 16 reviews.
+Indicud was met with mixed reviews.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 58, based on 16 reviews.
+Aggregator AnyDecentMusic? gave it 5.5 out of 10, based on their assessment of the critical consensus.

 Chris Dart of Exclaim! said, "It's also a smart, fun, eclectic record full of psychedelic influences and great, massive choruses."
 Steve Jones of USA Today said, "Scott Mescudi handles the production of his third album, creating moody, surreal soundscapes to bolster rhymes that run the gamut of emotions.
 But whether he's feeling invincible or despondent, you get a true sense of where his head's at."
 David Jeffries of AllMusic stated, "It's an entertaining, vibrant, and artistically filling album, so consider it a "presents" effort and enjoy the show."
 Mosi Reeves of Spin said, "None of the guest actors here distract from Cudi's signature self-mythologizing and inner turmoil.
 And most of the time, it's his inner turmoil that beckons you in, rather than merely pushing you out."
-Dan Buyanovsky of XXL stated, "As a whole, Cudi’s version of 2001 is an original and bold project [...]
+Dan Buyanovsky of XXL stated, "As a whole, Cudi's version of 2001 is an original and bold project [...]
 This ambitious project does not fall flat, and credit is due to Cudi for continuing to challenge himself post-WZRD, taking on a new skill-set and concept rather than throwing together a collection of identically moody anthems."

 Evan Rytlewski of The A.V.
 Club stated, "For the first time, Cudi is more interested in throwing an actual party than a pity party, and with his bass-engulfed beats and chewy, sing-along hooks, he’s well-suited to the task.
 In spite of its brighter outlook, though, Indicud is still a Kid Cudi record."
 Logan Smithson of PopMatters said, "If you've heard a Kid Cudi album before, you probably know what you’re going to get from Indicud, and for those who have been patiently awaiting his latest release, that's great news.
 Indicud features some of Kid Cudi’s best songs to date, and is an overall enjoyable listen from start to finish."
-Chris Coplan of Consequence of Sound stated, "It's ass-backwards to make other people look the best on your solo album.
+Chris Coplan of Consequence stated, "It's ass-backwards to make other people look the best on your solo album.
 Still, that might demonstrate the path of Kid Cudi isn't about being a rapper, a singer, or something in between.
 The point is, this record just proves that Kid Cudi has a lot of sorting to do, and continuing down the same old path simply won’t cut it in the long-run."
 Joe Gross of Rolling Stone said, "Someday this Cleveland MC/producer/former weed enthusiast will find the lyrical and vocal charisma to match the scrumptiously dark, quasi-industrial tenor of his moody beats.
 But Cudi’s pitchy-dawg voice remains his own worst enemy."